Entanglement preserving local thermalization: Conclusions

-In this work, we studied the robustness of quantum correlations under local thermalizations, which are a subset of Local Operations and Classical Communication that locally act as standard thermalizations.
-The main result can be summarized as showing that entanglement can survive under locally performed thermalizations.
+We studied the robustness of quantum correlations under local thermalizations, which are a subset of local operations and classical communication (LOCC) that locally act as standard thermalizations.
+The main result can be summarized as showing that entanglement can survive under locally performed thermalizations at every nonzero temperature.

 This can be understood in two ways: on the one hand, it suggests that in the presence of local environments that degrade and eventually destroy shared quantum resources, in principle one could partially counter this detrimental effect by {\em actively} exploiting shared randomness.
-On the other hand, the correlated bath picture we presented shows, again in principle, that local interactions to classical correlated baths can locally thermalize the system while preserving (some of) its entanglement.
-It would be especially interesting to find master equations realizing an entanglement preserving local thermalization (EPLT) with entangled states as fixed points of their dynamics, and we leave it as an open question.
+On the other hand, the thermodynamic formulation that we presented implies that several entangled particles thermalizing with a global bath do not necessarily end in a non-entangled state.
+This result may not seem surprising if the global bath is entangled, but is less clear if the bath displays only classical correlations, which is always going to be the case for high temperatures.
+In fact, our results imply that this process is possible at all possible nonzero temperatures.

-We also investigated the mechanism behind the existence of EPLTs and we suggested that it can be traced back to a speed-up of the subsystem thermalization, in our case achieved through random unitaries followed by a sudden quench to a new Hamiltonian and thermalization.
-A more in depth understanding of how thermalization can be sped up is interesting {\em per se} ({\em e.g.}, in the setting of quantum heat engines), but we gave evidence here that this problem is connected to the question of preserving global entanglement during thermalization processes.
+We also investigated the mechanism behind the existence of EPLTs and we suggested that it can be traced back to a speed-up of the subsystem thermalization.
+We gave evidence here that protocols locally realizing fast preparations of thermal states may be exploited in conjunction with shared randomness to preserve global entanglement during thermalization processes.